paulfioravanti/rubymotion_template/README.md

 # Rubymotion Template

-This is my Ruby-zealot RubyMotion 2.0 basic template.
-It aims to push as much Objective-C-like code as possible into siloed helper files and out of the way of Ruby code.
+This is my Ruby-zealot RubyMotion 2 basic template.
+It aims to push as much Objective-C-like code as possible into silo-ed helper files and out of the way of Ruby code.

 ### Install Template